 Who are these lovely people running the workshops?
 Let’s take a look…

-Miriam Kearney (Workshop: The Value of School Chaplaincy) – Miriam is a lay School Chaplain at Cathedral Academy in Wakefield and the Development Worker for Chaplaincy Central, a national organisation that seeks to support existing Chaplains and those exploring Chaplaincy in an educational context.
+Miriam Kearney (Workshop: The value and impact of School Chaplaincy) – Miriam is a lay School Chaplain in a Church of England Academy in West Yorkshire.
 When she is not working, she can be found drinking copious amounts of tea (Yorkshire of course) and walking up ridiculously big hills.